-- Administration of medications
+- Administering medications

-- Preparation of samples for lab examination
+- Preparing samples for lab examination

-This 180 hour program will prepare students for the duties of a veterinary assistant.
+This 180-hour program will prepare students for the duties of a veterinary assistant.
 For example, feeding and watering animals, sterilizing lab and surgical equipment, providing post-operative care, administration of medications, preparation of samples for lab examination.
 Students will work closely with veterinarians and veterinary technicians.

-The program consist of 90 hours of classroom instruction, 10 additional hours of offsite skills training at designated facility (2 hours/week for 5 weeks), during the second half of the course.
+The program consists of 90 hours of classroom instruction, 10 additional hours of offsite skills training at designated facility (2 hours/week for 5 weeks), during the second half of the course.
 Upon successful completion of the course work and skills training you will have 80 hours of hands-on practical experience in an externship.
 Students will have 4 months to complete the externship hours.
 Externship sites will vary.
-Included in the program is one (1) class held on a Saturday (date to be announced) for radiological training.
+Included in the program is one class held on a Saturday (date to be announced) for radiological training.

-Prerequisites: HS Diploma/GED and up to date Tetanus shot.
+HS Diploma/GED and up-to-date Tetanus shot.

-For more info call 281.756.3806 or email firstname.lastname@example.org
+For more information, call 281-756-3806 or email firstname.lastname@example.org

-To register call 281.756.3787 or visit Room 103
+To register, call 281-756-3787 or visit Room 103

-in H building at ACC Main Campus
+in Building H at ACC Main Campus